Unknown

 S Main St. , Douglas, MI 49406

-• The log rises from stones suggesting a forest or field.
+The log rises out of a bed of stone, suggesting a forest or field.

-• Observe the children, balancing on the log.
+Observe how each child balances on the log.